MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 ## Structure of a typical `custom.js` file

+In NG-CHMs, all linkouts are gathered into a single javascript file, customarily called `custom.js`.
+It's usually organized as detailed below.

 ### Set version number

 Call `linkouts.setVersion` to define the custom.js file version.
 In NG-CHMs, the linkouts version is displayed with other version numbers in the About and Map Properties dialogs.